Tencent/tdesign-common/docs/mobile/api_v2/dropdown-menu.en-US.md

-This parameter is used when multiple options can be selected The label does not change the name after selection, and the title displays a maximum of 4 characters beyond "..." handle The multiple selection drop-down menu can have the following styles depending on the content of the selection
+This parameter is used when multiple options can be selected The label does not change the name after selection, and the title displays a maximum of 4 characters beyond "..." handle The multiple selection dropdownMenu can have the following styles depending on the content of the selection

 {{ multiple }}